Consistency and Interpretation of the LHC (Di-)Di-Jet Excesses: Interpretation

 We can now attempt to solve this system of equations if one specifies under which $SU(3)_i$ gauge factors the SM quarks transform as a triplet.
 There are seven possibilities for such charge assignments ($SU(3)_1$, $SU(3)_2$, $SU(3)_3$, $SU(3)_1\!\vee\!
 SU(3)_2$, $SU(3)_1\!\vee\!
 SU(3)_3$, $SU(3)_1\!\vee\!
 SU(3)_3$ and $SU(3)_1\!\vee\!
 SU(2)_1\!\vee\!
 SU(3)_3$) among which only the option that the SM quarks are $SU(3)_1$ triplets, but uncharged under both other $SU(3)$ gauge factors, provides a solution.
 In fact, we find $g_1\approx 1$, $g_2\approx 10$, $g_3\approx 15$ which is clearly in the non-perturbaitve regime.
-This large values for the couplings $g_2$ and $g_3$ can be traced back to the smallness of the $g_2^{a\mu}$ and $g_3^{a\mu}$ couplings to SM quarks which requires small mixing among the colored gauge bosons.
+Therefore, these values should not be taken at face value, but rather only show that the system of equations has a solution.
+These large values for the couplings $g_2$ and $g_3$ can be traced back to the smallness of the $g_2^{a\mu}$ and $g_3^{a\mu}$ couplings to SM quarks which requires small mixing among the colored gauge bosons.
 Nonetheless, as the decay width to SM fermions is small and the right masses and couplings can be obtained, this suggests that the gauge group $SU(3)_1\times SU(3)_2\times SU(3)_3$, broken to $SU(3)_c$ via the described breaking, can in fact explain the (di-)di-jet excesses.
 Furthermore, the sizable couplings $g_2$ and $g_3$ point towards an extra-dimensional or composite realization of this setup.